Devashish-Rana/project/README.md

 3. **User Authentication**: Implement user authentication to provide personalized experiences.

 ## Conclusion
-Performance Tracker V1 is a powerful tool designed to assist educators in analyzing student performance efficiently.
+Insight Spark is a powerful tool designed to assist educators in analyzing student performance efficiently.
 By converting raw data into actionable insights, it enables more informed decision-making.
 The project's modular design, detailed visualizations, and intuitive interface make it a valuable addition to any educational institution's toolkit.

 For any enquires feel free to reach out to me at <dimareznokov@gmail.com>